 Local needs housing

 Image: Squires, an Edwardian terrace that Imperial College left empty for nine years.
-After four years under Telereal Trillium's ownership they are still empty.
+After nearly five years under Telereal Trillium's ownership they are still empty and deteriorating.

 What is local needs housing?

 "...Rural local needs homes are those provided by a Registered Provider of Social Housing (RPSH) also known as a Housing Association, to enable local people to remain in the village where they live or work and not be forced to move away because of high house prices and high rents.
 These homes remain available for people with local connections in perpetuity..."

 Rural Local Needs Housing Guidance Notes, Ashford Borough Council (2013)